PeterJemley/bridget/APP_STORE_SUBMISSION.md

 Navigate Seattle's drawbridge traffic with confidence using AI-powered predictions and real-time analysis.
 Bridget helps you avoid bridge delays and plan smarter routes through the Emerald City.

 **🧠 AI-Powered Predictions**
-• Real-time predictions for all Seattle drawbridges
+• Predictions for all Seattle drawbridges based on historical and recent data
 • Probability scoring (red = likely to open, green = unlikely)
 • Duration estimates for bridge openings
 • Smart reasoning explaining why predictions were made